 Take Dorsoduro and the Zattere for a calmer, more spacious evening rhythm.

-Book an opera or concert if you want a more formal cultural night.
+Book La Fenice, an opera, a chamber concert or a historic-palazzo performance if you want a more formal cultural night.

 Do a gondola only if you want mood and symbolism, not interpretation.